Due to the disruption to the AV industry caused by the COVID-19 pandemic, the 2020 awards have been cancelled

-Download the entry form (when it becomes available from this web site) and submit your entry package in an electronic format (e.g. MS Word file for the entry form, PDF for plans, and JPEG, TIFF or PNG for images).
+Download the entry form from this web site, when it becomes available, and submit your entry package by an electronic format (e.g. MS Word file for the entry form, PDF for plans, and JPEG, TIFF or PNG for images).
+Entry is free.

 Entries must include:

 - High-resolution images of the job and examples of the work done (300dpi and about A5 sized or better.
 Make sure you have permission to use the photos).
 We will be publicising the finalist’s entries in AV Asia Pacific magazine, on the AVIA web site, and at the AVIA Presentation at the Integrate 2021 show in Melbourne.

 - Graphic material and/or supporting documentation that might assist the judges to asses the quality and innovation of the project or product.
 This may include images, video, audio, diagrams and plans.
 (Banknotes, Bitcoins and iTunes vouchers do not fall into this category)

 A project may be entered in just one category.